Sep 17, 2021

 What You Should Know About Third-party Liability Insurance

 Third-party liability insurance (TPL) is an important form of protection found in your automobile policy.
 Even if you do everything you can to prevent damage or injury, they still happen when you are in a crash.
 Unfortunately, accident claims happen and often result in legal proceedings and lawsuits.

 According to the IBC, in 2019, third-party liability claims payouts accounted for 46.6% of all direct claims incurred.

 When someone makes a claim against you or your insurer, TPL takes effect.
-If you are found responsible for damage or injury to others, this type of car insurance ensures you don't have to pay out of pocket for the damages.
+If you are found responsible for damage or injury to others, this type of policy ensures you don't have to pay out of pocket for the damages.

 What Is Third-party Liability Car Insurance?

 For example, suppose you rear-end another vehicle causing injury to the driver and damage their car.
 In this case, you would be at-fault and a claim would be filed.
 This is where TPL will take effect.
 It will cover the victim's property, repairs, medical costs, and even loss of wages (if applicable).

 What Is Covered By Third-party Liability Insurance?